quipucords/qpc-tools/docs/man.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 If you choose the offline option to run the install command, you must do the following steps:

 #.
 Obtain the installation packages on a machine with internet connectivity.
-  - Go to the following URL: https://github.com/quipucords/qpc/releases
-  - Download the package that is applicable to the operating system version:
+Select the appropriate RPM for your operating system.
-    - Red Hat Enterprise Linux 6 and CentOS 6: ``qpc.el6.noarch.rpm``
+    - `Red Hat Enterprise Linux 6 and CentOS 6<https://github.com/quipucords/qpc/releases/latest/download/qpc.el6.noarch.rpm>`_
-    - Red Hat Enterprise Linux 7 and CentOS 7: ``qpc.el7.noarch.rpm``
+    - `Red Hat Enterprise Linux 7 and CentOS 7<https://github.com/quipucords/qpc/releases/latest/download/qpc.el7.noarch.rpm>`_
-    - Red Hat Enterprise Linux 8: ``qpc.el8.noarch.rpm``
+    - `Red Hat Enterprise Linux 8<https://github.com/quipucords/qpc/releases/latest/download/qpc.el8.noarch.rpm>`_
 #.
 Create a location for the packages on the machine where Quipucords will be installed and move the packages to that location.
 #.
 Run the qpc-tools with the required options to complete an offline installation.
 For example::